 During her journeys, Kino meets both evil and good people.
 Since Kino has the potential to run into trouble on her journey, she carries a couple of weapons for her protection.
 The first is a .44 single action revolver that uses liquid explosives instead of gunpowder.
 The other weapon is a .22 automatic pistol.
 Before heading out on her journey, Kino learned about marksmanship from a woman calling herself “Shishou,” which is Japanese for “mentor” or “master.”

 Hermes is a talking Brough Superior motorcycle.
 Even though the cycle can be reluctant at times, it is still very faithful to Kino.
 The relationship between the bike and its owner is symbiotic; Hermes provides speed, and Kino provides balance.

 During her travels, Kino visits many places where the people are oppressed in some way, a tragedy of some kind has occurred, or the culture became strange due to actions made by people living there.
-A recurring theme in Kino’s Journey is whether or not the use of violence is justified.
+A recurring theme in Kino’s Journey is whether the use of violence is justified.
 Another theme is communication and the inherent problems associated with it.

 Kino’s Journey is a very interesting series, and it seems to rely a bit on allegory.
 While it’s a good series, it’s not something you can just sit and casually watch.
 Kino’s Journey is a series you find yourself thinking about as you watch it, whether you do it consciously or subconsciously.

-There were two particular episodes that really stood out to me: one about books and being able to distinguish between fantasy and reality and one about how two countries decided to avoid having war between each other.
+There were two episodes that really stood out to me: one about books and being able to distinguish between fantasy and reality and one about how two countries decided to avoid having war between each other.

-If you don’t mind watching an anime series that makes you think about what it is you’re seeing, then you might find enjoyment in Kino’s Journey.
+If you don’t mind watching an anime series that makes you think about what you’re seeing, then you might find enjoyment in Kino’s Journey.
 It may have a slower pace and not have much in the way of any real action scenes, but I still found it to be an enjoyable viewing experience.